How To Know If You Have Low Stomach Acid?

 GERD is when acid reflux keeps recurring, at least more than twice a week.
 GERD can cause inflammation to the esophagus and may lead to esophageal cancer.

-Your stomach naturally produces stomach acid to kill pathogens and activate digestive enzymes in the stomach.
+Your stomach naturally produces hydrochloric acid to kill pathogens and activate digestive enzymes in the stomach.
 The acidity also serves to trigger gut movement and secretions of digestive juices in the intestine.

-There are many causes of low stomach acid, including:
+There are many causes of low HCL, including:

 - Eating too fast or mindlessly